jcbrill/scons-prototypes/README.md

 # scons-prototypes
-SCons throwaway code snippets, fragments, and scripts
+Throwaway code snippets, fragments, and scripts for SCons testing and prototyping.